All GLP-1 medications from licensed 503A pharmacies Browse Products

 Is Mounjaro better than Wegovy?

 Mounjaro (tirzepatide) produces greater average weight loss than Wegovy (semaglutide), approximately 20.9% versus 14.9% in clinical trials.
-However, Wegovy has stronger cardiovascular outcomes data from the SELECT trial.
+But Wegovy has stronger cardiovascular outcomes data from the SELECT trial[6].
 The best choice depends on individual health factors, response, and insurance coverage.

 For additional resources, see our Zepbound before-and-after results, tirzepatide side effects guide, and semaglutide reviews.

 Medical Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any medication or treatment.
-FormBlends articles are reviewed by licensed physicians but are not a substitute for a personal medical consultation.
+FormBlends articles are source-checked against medical and regulatory references, but they are not a substitute for a personal medical consultation.

 Ready to get started?